c0p4c4b4n4/grpc-grpc-java/_raw/example1/readme.md

-* the network bandwidth is limited, so client have to minimize the size of parameters and return values
+* The network bandwidth is limited, so client have to minimize the size of parameters and return values.
-* the network latency exists, so client have to use maximum timeouts when calling methods
+* The network latency exists, so client have to use maximum timeouts when calling methods.
-* the network can fail, so client may throw a network-related exception
+* The network can fail, so client may throw a network-related exception.
-* the network can partially fail, so client have to use retries, and server should be idempotent
+* The network can *partially* fail, so client have to use retries, and server should be idempotent.

 #### The problem